anhnt0212/msphpsql/README.md

 ## Known issues

 1. Currently an issue in the resource system is causing 44 bytes of memory leak per sqlsrv_prepare.
 And it also prevents us to do sqlsrv_connect & sqlsrv)disconnect multiples times.
+We will fix this one soon.

-2. For the time being
+2. For the time being, we are returning a string instead of PHP Datetime object in sqlsrv_fetch_array.
+We will fix this soon.

 3. Official sqlsrv_num_rows documentation on http://php.net/manual/en/function.sqlsrv-num-rows.php is misleading.
    If you look at SQL Native Client documentation on https://msdn.microsoft.com/en-us/library/ms711835(v=vs.85).aspx